wb14123/blog/jekyll/_posts/2013-11-05-Server-Logic-of-Level-Based-Games.markdown

 ### Classify Part

-Classify algorithms use data in database (type 1, 5 as cheating package, and type 6 as not cheating package) to train itself.
+Classify algorithms use data in database (type 1, 4 as cheating package, and type 5 as not cheating package) to train itself.

 Let's see how classify workers label the data in database:

 1. Get a package labeled as type 2.
-2. Use classify algorithms to validate if it is usual.
-And label it as type 3 or 4.
+2. Use classify algorithms to count its probability of cheating, label it as type 3.

 ### Offline Part

-1. Get a package labeled as type 3.
+1. Get a package labeled as type 3, with the max probability of cheating.
-2. If no package is labeled as type 3, get a package labeled as type 4.
-3. Use a offline worker to validate if the user is cheating.
+2. Use a offline worker to validate if the user is cheating.
-4. **Punish the user** if the user is cheating.
-Label the package as type 5.
+3. **Punish the user** if the user is cheating.
+Label the package as type 4.
-5. Label the package as type 6 otherwise.
+4. Label the package as type 5 otherwise.

 Reference